AHendley84/Formula-1-Card-Battles/README.md

 - Massive thank you to [astral-g](https://github.com/astral-g) for his [Top Trumps Game](https://github.com/astral-g/Top-Trumps-Game) which allowed me to base and modify my own game on.
 - Driver and Team Logo images courtsey of skysports.com.
 - Driver stats and information courtsey of Formula1.com.
+- Carbon fibre background image courtsey of [Freepik.com](https://www.freepik.com/free-photos-vectors/carbon-fibre-texture).
-- Image used in 404.html courtesy of [CNN.com](https://edition.cnn.com/2018/08/30/motorsport/formula-one-crashes-defined-sport-halo-spt-intl/index.html).
+- Background image used in 404.html courtesy of [CNN.com](https://edition.cnn.com/2018/08/30/motorsport/formula-one-crashes-defined-sport-halo-spt-intl/index.html).
+- Background image used in player_win.html courtsey of [topgear.com](https://www.topgear.com/car-news/motorsport/tgs-five-favourite-f1-podium-celebrations).
+- Background image used in computer_win.html courtsey of [autosport.com](https://www.autosport.com/f1/news/lauda-slams-sabotage-talk-after-hamiltons-malaysian-gp-failure-5033191/5033191/).
 - Thanks to [Stack Overflow](https://stackoverflow.com/questions/4919076/outline-effect-to-text) for help on applying the text-shadow to the text on the 404, Player Win and Computer Win pages.
 - Credit to [W3 Schools](https://www.w3schools.com/jsref/prop_style_cursor.asp) for the cursor change property guidance.
 - Thanks to [GitHub](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) for this handy guide to adding your own custom 404 page.